sergeyklay/space-wrangler/README.md

 [GitHub](https://github.com/airslateinc/confluence-maintenance-tools).
 It’s
 rigorously tested on Python 3.9+.

+> [!NOTE]
+> While this project might hypothetically work with Python 3.8 or earlier versions,
+> I have not tested it on those versions.
+As such, I cannot guarantee its
+> functionality on these older versions of Python.
+Given the age of these versions,
+> if issues arise, I do not plan to address them.

 If you'd like to contribute to Consumer API Example you're most welcome!

 ## Support